tapdata/tapdata-docs/docs/prerequisites/warehouses-and-lake/big-query.md

 ## Preparations

-1. Log in to Google Cloud [Role page](https://console.cloud.google.com/iam-admin/roles) to create a role that will contain the permissions required for Tapdata Cloud to operate BigQuery.
+1. Log in to Google Cloud [Role page](https://console.cloud.google.com/iam-admin/roles) to create a role that will contain the permissions required for TapData Cloud to operate BigQuery.

    1. Click **CREATE ROLE**.
    2. On the redirected page, enter the role name and click **ADD PERMISSIONS**.